jmoiron/sqlx/index.md

 }
 ```

 SliceScan returns an `[]interface{}` of all columns, which can be useful in [situations](http://wts.jmoiron.net) where you are executing queries on behalf of a third party and have no way of knowing what columns may be returned.
 MapScan behaves the same way, but maps the column names to interface{} values.
-An important caveat here is that the results returned by `rows.Columns()` does not include namespaces, such that `SELECT a.id, b.id FROM a NATURAL JOIN b` will result in a Columns result of `[]string{"id", "id"}`, clobbering one of the results in your map.
+An important caveat here is that the results returned by `rows.Columns()` does not include fully qualified names, such that `SELECT a.id, b.id FROM a NATURAL JOIN b` will result in a Columns result of `[]string{"id", "id"}`, clobbering one of the results in your map.

 ## Custom Types <a href="#customTypes" class="permalink" id="customTypes">&para;</a>